-For case study 2, we consider a project on a correspondence education system carried out by Probizmo Co, Ltd. This project was reported in an IT development plan of Shimane prefecture.
+For case study 2, we consider a project on a correspondence education system carried out by PROBIZMO CO.,LTD. (PROBIZMO, 2010).
 In this project, the development term was 100 days and the developer was an intermediate level programmer who used Scrum.
 There were 16 initial requirements, and the iteration length was a month because Scrum was used, meaning that this project was completed in four iterations.
 Regarding the project features, it was reported that the complexity was very low with few specification changes.
 The extracted parameters are presented in Table IV.